NFeingold/IoT-Hub-to-Pi/README.md

 ## Install Azure IoT Edge on the Pi

 I will be following [this tutorial](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux-arm) on setting up the Pi with IoT Edge.
 Feel free to follow their tutorial for more detail.
+If you do, [skip to installing a deployment](https://github.com/NFeingold/IoT-Hub-to-Pi/blob/master/README.md#install-a-deployment)

 - Install the container runtime:
 ```sh